worldremaker/GMTools/README.md

 # GMTools

+It's not compatible with Aftertimes S2 SDK, from 3rd reviosion it's preparing for Aftertimes S3.

 Buttons for Aftertimes's GMs.

-Add this subdirectory to Aftertimes client's dir...
+Add this to `GMTools` directory in Aftertimes client's dir...

 Use it with following lines in FOnlineAT.cfg file
 ```[GMT]